Start up business loans and other funding options

 Launching a new business is thrilling thing to do.
 Nearly half a million UK entrepreneurs have a go each year, arming themselves with ideas, business plans and research.
-Many succeed – according to the Federation of Small Businesses, at the start of 2018 there were 5.6 million small businesses in Britain.
+Many succeed – according to the "Business population estimates for the UK and regions 2021" governement's report, in October 2021 there were 5.6 million small businesses in Britain.
 But many fail – 60 percent of UK start-ups go under in their first three years, often due to funding problems.

 If you’re thinking about striking out on your own, do your homework.
 Along with organisation, planning and having a great idea, funding is often the cornerstone of the start-up and not easy to obtain.
 But without money to make things happen, those ideas may stay stuck on the drawing board.